cellarosi/investlib/README.md

 	- Fixed allocation
 		- Statically
 		- Dinamically based on the number of filtered ETFs
+    - PctChangeRank
+        Allow you to make a ranking on filtered ETF and allocate money based on your preference

 ## Data
 The current unique data source is Tiingo.
 InvestLib automatically manages cash to avoid making repeated data calls.
 To use this feature, you need to create a free account on Tiingo and set the following environment variables: